John Franklin Rixey: Career

 After admission to the Virginia bar in 1875, Rixey had a private legal practice in Culpeper, Virginia.
 He was elected the county's Commonwealth Attorney (prosecutor) in 1879 and served in that position until 1891.

 In 1896, Democratic Congressman Elisha E. Meredith retired to his legal practice, and voters in Virginia's 8th congressional district elected Rixey to the 55th Congress.
 Re-elected five times, Rixey served from March 4, 1897, until his death in Washington, D.C., on February 8, 1907 (before the close of the 59th Congress).
 Although he had been re-elected to the 60th Congress, he died before beginning that term.

 Beginning in his third Congressional term, Rixey proposed to place all Civil War veterans in the same class with respect to federal and state soldiers' homes.
 He also hosted President Theodore Roosevelt at Beauregard during his visit to Culpeper county and Cedar Run battlefield in 1902.
 Furthermore, a troop of Culpeper County veterans from the Spanish–American War marched at Roosevelt's inauguration.
 Rixey also introduced bills to create Manassas Battlefield Park, as advocated by constituents Edmund Berkeley and George Carr Round, although none passed until decades after his unexpectedly early death.

 Death and legacy

-Rixey died in Washington, D.C., on February 8, 1907, and was survived by his wife and daughter Edith Presley Moore.
-He is interred at Culpeper's Fairview Cemetery.
+Rixey died in Washington, D.C., on February 8, 1907.
 His portrait was placed at the courthouse in 1917.

 After a contested Democratic primary, Charles Creighton Carlin of Alexandria, Virginia, succeeded him in the U.S. House.